hdmi/ProceduralWallpapers/README.md

 - Random pictures name
 - Control onResume, onPause, onStop
 - Make this todo document the README of the git repository
-- Select color from PalettesActivity -> return to main activity and refresh wallpaper with selected palette
+- Tilt 45º the pixelated wallpaper and stroke the borders

 # DONE
 - Create github repository for the TFM